Penguinification/dd2480-ci-server/README.md

 ## Running the project
 To run the server, make sure to install all required dependencies with `pip install -r requirements.txt`.
 In order for the commit statuses to be set, the machine running the server needs to have a valid GitHub Personal Access Token with access rights to `repo:status` saved in an environment variable called `CI_SERVER_AUTH_TOKEN`.
 Then, start the server with `python src/server.py`.

+## Browsable documentation
+To create HTML documentation from the docstrings, navigate to the `docs` directory and run `make html`.
+The documentation can be accessed by opening the `index.html` file that is created in the `docs/build` directory.

 ## Implementation and testing
 ### P1: Compilation
 **Implementation:**